-I've been cycling since I can remember, and assembled and maintained bikes most of my adult life.
+I've been cycling since I can remember, and assembled, ridden and maintained bikes most of my adult life.
 I have never made a bicycle from scratch though.........

 They offer workshops to provide the knowledge and tools for people to make their own bamboo bike frame, with custom geometry.
 You sign-up, pay, decide what kind of frame you'd like to make, send measurements, and then in two intense days of a weekend workshop self assemble a bespoke frame......
 I wanted to make a slightly compressed road bike.

-And I made this; ready-made metal bottom bracket, seat insert and head-tube, custom stainless drop-outs - thanks James- attached to the rear stays, and the rest is measured, cut and profiled Moso bamboo.
+And I made this frame; from ready-made metal bottom bracket, seat insert and head-tube, custom stainless drop-outs - thanks James- attached to the rear stays, and the rest is measured, cut and profiled Moso bamboo.
 All the joints and fixings are wrapped with woven hemp and two-part epoxy.
 Flintstonesque.